Instability of nondiscrete free subgroups in Lie groups: Acknowledgments

 \section{Acknowledgments}

 I am grateful to \'E.Ghys who had attracted my attention to the problem.
 I wish to thank him and also \'E.Breuillard, J.-F.Quint, B.Sevennec, G.Tomanov, E.B.Vinberg for helpful conversations.
-I am grateful to the referees for very valuable remarks, which inspired major improvements.
+I am grateful to the referees for very valuable remarks inspiring major improvements.
 A significant part of the proof of the Main Technical Lemma was obtained during my stay at RIMS (Kyoto).
-Some parts of the paper were written while I was visiting the University of Toronto.
-I wish to thank both institutions for hospitality and support.
+The paper was partly written while I was visiting the Universities of Toronto and Stony Brook.
+I wish to thank these institutions for their hospitality and support.

-The research was supported by part by Russian Foundation for Basic Research (RFFI) grants 02-01-00482, 02-01-22002, 05-01-02801-NTsNIL\_a, 07-01-00017-a.